wgsl-tooling-wg/wesl-spec/Imports.md

 Linkers should fall back to `.wgsl` files when a `.wesl` file cannot be found.

 Due to filesystem limitations, it can happen that WESL idents are invalid file or folder names.
-Notable examples are `CON, PRN, AUX, NUL, COM1 - COM9, LPT1 - LPT9` on Windows, and Windows being case-insensitive
+Notable examples are `CON, PRN, AUX, NUL, COM1 - COM9, LPT1 - LPT9` on Windows, and Windows being case-insensitive.
 We do not take these restrictions into account, instead we just recommend that WESL programmers avoid these special names.

 ## Inline Usage